To My Daughter

 There are a million lies the world will tell you about love.
 The truth is a bloody God-man on the cross.
 He is the source of the only love that matters; he is the model of the only love that counts.

 My precious girl, I think about these lies and I know you won't escape them.
 Not fully, not without learning the hard way, and not without many tears and scars.
 The Devil dresses himself up as an angel of light.
-You will meet him in some claiming to be friends and lovers.
+You will meet him in some wanting to be friends and lovers.

 Through it all, know that I love you.
-I cannot hide you from the world's liars, but I will always be there to hold you when they have hurt you, to buy you some ice cream, and – being male – to futilely threaten to kill them all.
+I cannot hide you from the world's liars, but I will always be there to hold you when they have hurt you, to buy you some ice cream, and – being male – to futilely threaten to murder them all.

 More than that, though, know that your identity doesn't rest in this world.
 True maturity is knowing and believing in the person God made you to be, even when the world insist you are someone else.
 True love is knowing that God gave Himself up for us, His bride.
 True womanhood, therefore, is to stand with the humble assurance of who you are in Him.
 When the world tries to lie to you, a woman meets it with the knowing smile of true wisdom and the steel spine of gospel confidence.